-Community Initiative: Reaching 1,000 Students
+Out-of-School Programs: Reaching 1,000 Students

-The Community Initiative is in the middle tier of the pyramid.
-In partnership with families, this initiative provides place-based science and conservation programming for K-8th grade students.
+Our Out-of-School Programs is the middle tier of the pyramid.
+In partnership with families, this program area provides place-based science and conservation programming for K-8th grade students.
 Longer-term relationships with students and families promote attendance at multiple programs each year of a student's academic pathway.
 Programs are designed to provide students the opportunity to believe that science is something they can do while demonstrating they can achieve a positive academic performance and greater understanding of scientific concepts.

-The Community Initiative embraces a wide variety of science programming rooted in areas of relevance to the community delivered through weeklong 'camp' experiences and monthly field trips that enable families to explore coastal environments.
+Out-of-School Programs embrace a wide variety of science programming rooted in areas of relevance to the community delivered through weeklong, after-school science camp experiences, monthly field trips that enable families to explore coastal environments, and weeklong summer camp.
 Curriculum themes change each academic year and summer, allowing each young person the opportunity to participate in unique programming twice a year from kindergarten to eighth grade.
 Students participate in year-round programs that support academic achievement.
-As part of our Community Initiative, we also integrate large community events in order to generate a collective energy and sense of belonging.
+As part of our Out-of-School Programs, we also integrate large community events in order to generate a collective energy and sense of belonging.

-Community level programming aims to break down barriers of perception toward science, to build community ownership of a place of science, and to, ultimately, permeate residents with a sense of belief that:
+Out-of-School Programs aim to break down barriers of perception toward science, to build community ownership of a place of science, and to, ultimately, permeate residents with a sense of belief that: